 The Defender family has been monitoring the COVID-19 (Coronavirus) situation closely, keeping the health of all parties affiliated with our events as the top priority.

 We have had some great small group trainings these past couple of weeks, with some great turn outs.
 And now the Governor has opened the state back up, but we will continue to take baby steps.
 Currently, events/tournaments are going to take place starting the weekend ending June 13th.
-Yet we will NOT have participate that weekend in any tournaments.
-We plan on the weekend of June 20th in a 1 day tournament to see how things go.
-We will monitor how the tournaments are run and will make a plan of action for future tournaments based on that.
-We will start modified practices starting Monday 6/8/2020 at RRSC and will lead into full practices base on how things go later in the week.
-Other practice locations will very by teams and details will follow at a later date.
+We will monitor how the tournaments are run and will make a plan of action for future tournaments based on that on a per week basis.
+Modified practices will be held at RRSC.
+Other practice locations will very by teams and details will follow which will be posted in each Teams Band App.
 We will also continue to assess the situation with the information provided by the Centers for Disease Control and Prevention (CDC).
 Our staff is aware of the threat and will continue to follow the counsel of the CDC as part of our commitment to serving you.
-We will update everyone ASAP when we hear back from Tournement Directors, venues, or if we hear from CDC before we announce any changes in tournament schedules.
+We will update everyone ASAP when we hear back from Tournament Directors, venues, or if we hear from CDC before we announce any changes in tournament schedules.

 First, we are practicing the primary advice from the CDC based on the “common-sense” approach to infection-control.
 This includes face masks, proper cough etiquette, frequent hand washing, use of hand sanitizers and limiting face touching.
 We also are taking temperatures via touchless thermometers before each practice.
 Parents are not allowed in the gym when we start full practices until further notice.